jcoglan/bake/README.markdown

 Run `make` in this directory.
 This takes a book written in AsciiDoc, turns it into DocBook, turns that into XSL-FO, and turns that into PDF.
-After generating both the DocBook and FO files, it does some post-processing to add syntax highlighting using a Python script.
+After generating both the DocBook and XSL-FO files, it does some post-processing to add syntax highlighting using a Python script.
+It also generates EPUB from the Docbook output, including syntax highlighting.

+See `Makefile` for more detail.
+The files in `example` work as follows:

+* `book.txt`: This is the root file for the book's content, written in AsciiDoc.
+* `epub.xsl`: Stylesheet that controls the generation of EPUB from DocBook.
+* `fo.xsl`: Controls generation of XSL-FO from DocBook, which is turned into PDF.
+* `fop.xconf`: Configures `fop`, which turns XSL-FO into a PDF.
+Tells it where your fonts are, and so on.
+* `syntax.py`: Formatting data for Pygments, which is used for syntax highlighting.